 Identify, Protect, and Monitor Remote Access Points

-You must remain in total control of your remote access points, which means that you should continuously be identifying your past and current access points.
+You must remain in total control of your remote access points, which means that you should continuously identify your past and current access points.

 For past points, make sure that they are properly cut off from further access.
 For example, if you severed ties with a third-party IT firm.